Scleral Lenses for Dry Eye Syndrome

 Scleral lenses tackle three factors simultaneously: they provide vision correction, they protect the eye, and they serve a therapeutic purpose by lubricating the eye.
 Scleral lenses decrease pain, discomfort, eye redness, and itchiness while providing sharp, clear vision.

 Scleral lenses provide relief and visual rehabilitation to patients with dry eyes and corneal irregularities.
 These custom designed lenses vault over the cornea and rest on the sclera while avoiding the cornea.
 The liquid reservoir between the lens and the cornea provides a continuous moist environment that protects the cornea and provides relief for those with dry eyes.

 Because these lenses are oxygen permeable, they provide the wearer with better comfort and a healthy cornea.
 In fact, their ability to transmit oxygen reduces eye problems, such as dry eyes, caused by diminished oxygen transmission to the cornea, which is common among most soft lens’ brands or hard (non-GP) lenses.

-If you have Dry Eyes and are interested in scleral lenses, Dr. Alice Unger, Dr. Thomas Unger and Dr. Drew Unger can help.
-Experienced in fitting scleral lenses for dry eyes and other corneal conditions, The Dry Eye Center at Unger Eye Care serves patients from all over Troy, Edwardsville, Maryvilleand Glen Carbon, in the state of Illinois.
+If you have Dry Eyes and are interested in scleral lenses, Dr. Alice Unger and Dr. Thomas Unger can help.
+Experienced in fitting scleral lenses for dry eyes and other corneal conditions, Unger Eye Care serves patients from all over Troy, Edwardsville, Maryvilleand Glen Carbon, in the state of Illinois.